Cost of Living in Eugene, OR, United States

 The city is best known for being the home of the University of Oregon.

-The great thing about it is that it’s only a couple of hours drive to the coast for beaches, whale watching, etc and the same distance to Cascade Mountains for Wilderness experiences.
+The great thing about it is that it’s only a couple of hours’ drive to the coast for beaches, whale watching, etc., and the same distance to the Cascade Mountains for Wilderness experiences.

-A major college gives the city more culture, better sports, more concerts, and employment opportunities that a city of 150 thousand people normally wouldn’t have.
+A significant college gives the city more culture, better sports, more concerts, and employment opportunities that a city of 150 thousand people usually wouldn’t have.

 Cost of Living Index: